pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 `\d` | A shorthand for numerals
 `\D` | A shorthand for non-numeric characters

-## Find Duplicates
+## 03. Find Duplicates

 You've been given a string.
-It has been infused with duplicate characters.
-Your job is to remove duplicates and return a string that cannot be reduced further.
+Find out if it has been infused with duplicate characters before sunset.

 Here is the solution for duplicate characters appearing immediately after an occurrence:
 ```js